tdd-workshops/tdd-lab-login-form-python-flask/README.md

     pytest -m smoke
     ```

     * `vm` - Displays specific test cases under custom marker in verbose mode.
-The default smoke requires your flask app
+The default `smoke` test requires your
-     to be running for it to work.
+    flask app to be running for the smoke test to working.

     ```
     pytest -vm smoke